tagspaces/tagspaces/README.md

 - Subscribe to RSS feed updates for the [master branch](https://github.com/tagspaces/tagspaces/commits/master.atom)

 ## License
-TagSpaces's source code is licensed under the AGPL (GNU Affero General Public License) Version 3.
+TagSpaces' source code is licensed under the AGPL (GNU Affero General Public License) Version 3.
 The license text is available in the [LICENSE](LICENSE.txt) file.